publiccodenet/about/organization/privacy.md

 * name
 * email address
-* job title if applicable
+* job title if applicable and provided
-* organization if applicable
+* organization if applicable and provided

 For people we work with, we collect:

 * name
 * contact details: email address, physical adddress or phone number
 * job title if applicable
-* organization if applicable
+* name of the organization if applicable,
+* bank account number, VAT number, registration number Chamber of Commerce, in case of billing relationship

 For staff and interns, we collect: